Sir Robert Hutchison, 1st Baronet

-Sir Robert Hutchison, 1st Baronet, FRCP (28 October 1871 – 12 February 1960) was a Scottish physician and paediatrician, and the original editor of the medical books, Clinical Methods and Food and the Principles of Dietetics.
+Sir Robert Hutchison, 1st Baronet, (28 October 1871 – 12 February 1960) was a Scottish physician and paediatrician, and the original editor of the medical books, Clinical Methods and Food and the Principles of Dietetics.

 He was a consultant paediatrician at the Hospital for Sick Children, Great Ormond Street, London and general physician at the Royal London Hospital.
 He served as president of the Royal Society of Medicine and the Royal College of Physicians and was created 1st Baronet Hutchison, of Thurle, Parish of Streatley, Berkshire (UK) in 1939.

 Early life and education

 Carlowrie Castle, built by the Hutchison family in the mid 19th century.

 Robert Hutchison was born on 28 October 1871 at Carlowrie Castle east of Kirkliston, and west of Edinburgh in Scotland to Robert Hutchison of Carlowrie FRSE and his wife, Mary Jemima Tait.
 He was the youngest of seven children.
 His father was a wine merchant, who, having a good knowledge of forestry, had authored a number of papers, and was also a fellow of the Royal Society of Edinburgh.
 His mother, Mary Jemima, was the daughter of Rev Adam Duncan Tait, minister of Kirkliston.

 Hutchison had his school education at Edinburgh Collegiate School, and then joined the University of Edinburgh in 1889 for his medical education.
 He graduated with first class honours and medals in all subjects except physics in 1893, and also gained the Ettles Scholarship.
 He was then posted as house resident in various departments including the Paediatrics department at the Hospital for Sick Children, Great Ormond Street, London.
 He later visited Strasbourg and Paris for his studies, and later was appointed to a junior post in the department of chemical pathology in Edinburgh.
 His essay on “The clinical estimation of the alkalinity of the blood” was awarded the Edinburgh University London Club Prize in August, 1895, and he obtained his MD degree and MRCP (Ed) in 1896.